“The business of life is the acquisition of memories. In the end that’s all there is.” – Carson, Downton Abbey

 Downton Abbey was the first show we binged when Miles retired — sometimes until 5 in the morning on our boat at the foot of King Street!
 Highclere Castle is the setting of the fictitious Downton Abbey.
 And it was really special and symbolic to visit the estate on our first major vacation in retirement.

 Our day of touring had an impressive itinerary.
 Long before we were in London, Miles made arrangements for us to visit Highclere through Wilson’s of London Exclusive Tours.
 And, golly, am I glad he did!
 Miles worked with Oliver Wilson and the experience was amazing!
 They’ve been around for 50 years and specialize in VIP tours of London, Great Britain, and Paris.
 First class — all the way!

-After the Swan Inn, Roy then took us to a few more locations then we were off to the Village of Bampton — or as Downtonite’s would know it, the Village of Downton.
+After the Swan Inn, Roy took us to a few more locations, then we were off to the Village of Bampton — or as Downtonite’s would know it, the Village of Downton.